MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgApplicationKey.md

 This method along with addKey can be used by an application to automate rolling its expiring keys.
 As part of the request validation for this method, a proof of possession of an existing key is verified before the action can be performed.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaBetaApplicationKey](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplicationKey?view=graph-powershell-beta)

 ## SYNTAX

 ### RemoveExpanded (Default)